-proposed average fair value method is therefore not completely new in the IFRS literature.

-- i) Connection with variable fee approach ('VFA') in IFRS 17: One respondent considered that the new accounting rules could be more connected to VFA business rules designed in IFRS 17, with a risk based long term impairment model.
-Such a model should also be extended to instruments that are equity-type; and - j) Other approaches: For equity instruments that have no (active) primary market or, if any, secondary market it could be appropriate to develop an "alternative accounting treatment" which comprise a presentation alternative (i.e. fair value changes in OCI instead of PL, or recycling upon derecognition, along with or without impairment) or a measurement alternative (i.e. cost instead of fair value). - Nonetheless, it is worth noting that many of these respondents suggested alternative accounting treatments other than FVOCI with recycling only as the second-best approach.
+- h) Average fair value model: One respondent referred to the average fair value model that could be applied for equity instruments for which there is a long-term horizon investment perspective.
+The advantages of this model is that there is no discussion on recycling of gains and losses on disposal of equity instruments through P&L plus shocks in the stock prices will have much less volatility on the P&L as only the average movement will impact the P&L. Moreover, there is full transparency as the equity instrument remains at fair value on the balance sheet and any unrealized result is disclosed in OCI.
+This respondent also saw similarities with other accounting standards such as IAS 21 Foreign Exchanges, which allows entities to measure the revenues in foreign currency to be converted using average FX rates.
+The difference between the average FX rates and the closing rate will be booked as translation difference in OCI.
+The proposed average fair value method is therefore not completely new in the IFRS literature.
+Next to that, there is also a similar principle in the 'cost view' of IFRS 17 Insurance Contracts.
+The key operational challenge will be to extend the financial reporting with a third classification option for equity instruments, whereby the business model assessment will also need to be extended to equity instruments.
+Also, a calculation should be embedded at each period end to recalculate the average fair value movement, which cannot be deducted from markets.
+This will require some technical processing and documentation. - Connection with variable fee approach in IFRS 17: One respondent considered that the new accounting rules could be more connected to VFA business rules designed in IFRS 17, with a risk based long term impairment model.
+Such a model should also be extended to instruments that are equity type; and - j) Other approaches: For equity instruments that have no (active) primary or, if any, secondary mark" could be appropriate an "alternative accounting treatment" which comprise a presentation alternative (i.e. fair value changes in OCI instead of PL, or recycling upon derecognition, along with or without impairment) or a measurement alternative (i.e. cost instead of fair value). - 49 Nonetheless, it is worth noting that many of these respondents suggested alternative accounting treatments other than FVOCI with recycling only as the second-best approach.
 For example, one respondent stated that "in case the re-introduction of recycling would not be acceptable by the IASB, a third measurement basis could be a suitable alternative".